i-look-like-tintin/TCExplorer/README.md

 # Tropical Cyclone Track Visualization Prototype
-# Version 0.10.4
+# Version 0.11.0
 The app can be found running live in a web-facing environment at: https://tropicalcycloneexplorer.azurewebsites.net/

 This is designed to be run through XAMPP, and then launched in the browser as localhost/YOUR_PROJECT_DIRECTORY_INSIDE_HTDOCS/index.html
 Any issues with this, hit me up.
 The instructions below may not be super accurate, but I have implemented/tested it through Linux, Windows, and MacOS so happy to help you get it running if needed.
 -May
 ## Update Notes:
-Added experimental heatmap view, which utilises pre-processed cell data to draw the heatmap.
+- v0.10.0 Added experimental heatmap view, which utilises pre-processed cell data to draw the heatmap.
 This was created from Client's IPYNB code modified to pre-process data, and then uploaded into application through density_data/
 See known issues with this experimental implementation.
+- v0.11.0 Modularised JS for extendability, added support for mobile devices.

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.
 - ~~Lat/long of precomputed data in experimental heatmap incorrectly formatted.~~ Fixed.